WRAPUP 1-Canadian housing starts slip in hot markets of Toronto, Vancouver

-OTTAWA, June 8 Canadian housing starts dipped in May as construction intentions fell in Toronto, another sign that one of the country's hottest real estate markets might be cooling down.
+OTTAWA, June 8 (Reuters) - Canadian housing starts dipped in May as construction intentions fell in Toronto, another sign that one of the country's hottest real estate markets might be cooling down.

 The seasonally adjusted annual rate of starts declined to 194,663 in May from April's upwardly revised 213,498, the second consecutive monthly fall since a record high set in March, the Canada Mortgage and Housing Corporation (CMHC) said on Thursday.